Home » Course » Sides

 A plate of fingerling potatoes with bacon pieces

-How to cook fingerling potatoes?
+How to grill fingerling potatoes

 Besides being cute, they are also really easy to make and super tasty.
 I love tossing them on the grill during the summer.
-If you choose to bake them, it works really well too!
+If you choose to bake them, it works really well too.

-Cut them into halves lengthwise so that you get a large surface area which enables potato to cook faster.
+To make grilled fingerling potatoes, first cut your fingerling potatoes into halves lengthwise so that you get a large surface area which enables potato to cook faster.

 And the best part?
 No need to peel off the skin.
 Just scrub and wash them to remove dirt that might be stuck on them.